dbt-labs/dbt-core/docs/roadmap/2023-02-back-to-basics.md

 In 2023, we need to be focused & disciplined.
 There's a lot we wish we could be making progress on, but we can only guarantee that progress in a precious few areas, by devoting our attention & energy to them.

 Each of the topics below has appeared in the lower-confidence portions of previous roadmaps, and they continue to interest us greatly.
 We have all been guilty of saying, "Let's just take a day—just one day!—and try to hack together a working demo."
 You might even see some proof-of-concept code appear, here or there.
-We won't turn down opportunities to make small forward progress.
+We won't turn down opportunities to take small steps, to make incremental forward progress.
 But none of these is something we expect us to be launching at Coalesce in October.

 - **External orchestration.** Can dbt trigger external APIs to ingest `sources`, and sync `exposures`?
 To run `models` that require tools outside the data platform?
 I'd like the answer here to be "yes," but it isn't a priority for this year.
-- **Python models.** We have some ideas of what can be compelling & ergonomic here.
+- **Next steps for Python models.** It's worth restating: This is very new functionality, and we're still very early.
+We have some ideas of what could be compelling and ergonomic, and there are some small usability improvements we'll try to make over the year—but we need to learn more about how you all are using, and want to be using, Python models, before we once again tackle these as a top priority.
-- **Modeling languages**, or "bring your own" SQL transpiler / Python framework / ???.
-I've also discussed this as one way of eventually offering **column-level lineage,** which—while still capturing our hearts—also doesn't make it onto the list of top priorities for the year.
+- **More modeling languages**, or "Bring Your Own SQL transpiler / Python framework / ???".
+This is  I've also discussed this as one way of eventually offering **column-level lineage,** which—while still capturing our hearts—also doesn't make it onto the list of top priorities for the year.
 - **Unit testing.** ~Let's just take a day—just one day!—and try to hack together a working demo.~ (We might, though.)

 ## What we'll keep doing

 This covers the big rocks.
 The pebbles and the sand, we already have our ~~mouths~~ hands full.
 Most of the time, it's even fun.

-We'll keep reading & responding to your issues, bug reports, feature requests, ideas.
-We can't respond to every comment everywhere, but I can promise you that at least one of us reads them all.

 We'll keep releasing patches with fixes for bugs and any regressions that crop up in new versions of dbt-core.

 We'll keep a swimlane open for developer ergonomics.
 Not fundamental changes to the dbt framework, but quality-of-life improvements for those who use it every day.
 We've created [a new label to track these "paper cuts"](https://github.com/dbt-labs/dbt-core/issues?q=is%3Aissue+is%3Aopen+label%3Apaper_cut+sort%3Areactions-%2B1-desc)—often among the most upvoted issues!—and we're very interested in supporting community members who want to help us refine & contribute these improvements.

+We'll keep reading & responding to your issues, bug reports, feature requests, ideas.
+We can't respond to every comment everywhere, but we read them all.
+You come to dbt, and so we build it & keep building it—with ambition & with vision, with discipline & with focus.

-Yours truly - Doug, Florian, Jeremy, & the entire Core team
+Yours truly - Jeremy, Florian, Doug, & the entire Core team